shogun-hearth/hajimari/README.md

 **Q: What should a new story look like?**

-**A**: Use the provided `Template.stories.mdx` file to create new stories.
-What's listed is what a story should include at a minimum; more interactivity (or information) is great too!
+**A**: Use the provided [`Template.stories.mdx`](https://github.com/shogun-hearth/hajimari/blob/main/src/Template.stories.mdx) to create new stories.
+What's listed in this file is what a story should include at a minimum; more interactivity (or information) is great too!

 The `title` prop determines where in the folder hierarchy a story appears: it should follow a naming convention of `Component level > Component Name > Variant`.
 For example: